Is WordPress still the king of the internet in 2020?

 - Data (the website’s memory and voice)

-Gatsby takes all these pieces from their sources and builds them together into a finished product that is pushed up for viewing.
+Static site generators like Gatsby take all these pieces from their sources and builds them together into a finished product that is pushed up for viewing.

 I should probably point out that my analogy is a little clumsy and there’s actually a lot more happening, but for the sake of simplicity this will do.